simogasp/mehlog/README.md

 - Allow seamless integration with different logging back ends (e.g., spdlog, glog).
 - If no back end is configured, logs are written to `std::clog` by default.

+## Installation

+To use mehlog in your project, simply copy the `include/mehlog/mehlog.hpp` header file into your project and compile with a C++23 compliant compiler.

+If you want to use a back end logging library, you can use the provided adapters in the `include/mehlog/adapters/` directory or write your own custom adapter using the existing ones as inspiration.

 ## Basic Usage (No Back End)

 By default, mehlog logs to `std::clog` if no back end is specified.